Create a Website Account - Manage notification subscriptions, save form progress and more.

 There could be a problem with your account, such as you owe the Brunswick Parks and Recreation Department for previous activities or the class is full and you can discuss waitlist or other options for the program, for which you are trying to register.

-Program fees will be processed with the highest level of security by ETS.
+Program fees will be processed with the highest level of security.
 If you have any pop-up blockers installed, you will need to disable them, or make the Brunswick Parks and Recreation Online Registration a trusted site.

 If you do not allow this change to your pop-up blocker settings, you will not be able to receive receipts or view all the pages properly.
 The Town of Brunswick has taken all of the necessary precautions to ensure that this is a secure site, similar to any other e-commerce site on the Internet.